Approved Codes of Practice (ACOP)

 The Approved Code of Practice and guidance for the Pressure Systems Safety Regulations 2000.
 Essential for anyone owning, operating, or maintaining pressure systems including boilers, steam systems, compressed air, and pressure vessels.

-Dangerous Substances and Explosive Atmospheres (DSEAR)
+Dangerous Substances & Explosives (DSEAR)

 The Approved Code of Practice and guidance for the Dangerous Substances and Explosive Atmospheres Regulations 2002.
 Essential guidance for workplaces with flammable gases, vapours, mists, dusts, or explosives that could create fire or explosion risks.